×

 • Autoimmune diseases such as rheumatoid arthritis, multiple sclerosis, etc

 Generally, about 60% of the donor’s liver is taken for transplantation.
-One of two lobes is required.
-If it’s the right lobe then 60-70% of the whole liver is required and in case, it is the left lobe then 30-40% of the whole liver.
-This selection is based on the need of the patient undergoing transplantation, at the same time on the anatomy of the donor as well.
+One of the two lobes is required.
+If it’s the right lobe, then 60-70% of the whole liver is required, and if it’s the left lobe, then 30-40% of the whole liver.
+This selection is based on the need of the patient undergoing transplantation, at the same time, on the anatomy of the donor as well.

 For liver transplantation in kids, only 15-25% of the adult liver (which is the left lateral segment) may be required.

 The liver begins to regenerate almost immediately after the surgical procedure, both for the donor as well as the recipient.
-Generally, the hospital stay is that of 5-7 days, if no complications arise.
-In 4-6 weeks the donor would be strong enough to get back to simple routine work and may resume his original work-based activities in full swing after 2-3 months.
+Generally, the hospital stay is 5-7 days if no complications arise.
+In 4-6 weeks, the donor would be strong enough to get back to simple routine work and may resume his original work-based activities in full swing after 2-3 months.

 • The volunteer is counseled and explained in detail the whole process, with medical implications involved.

-• A detailed evaluation is done before passing he/she qualifies to become the donor.
+• A detailed evaluation is done before passing/they qualify to become the donor.

 • Post-op recovery support is provided.

-The potential donor undergoes a battery of tests, scans and specialist consultations to assess the fitness.
+The potential donor undergoes a battery of tests, scans, and specialist consultations to assess fitness.
 The entire donor process may take 3-4 days, though occasionally it can be longer.
-If during any of these tests a problem in the donor is identified which can increase the risk of surgery then further testing will not be continued and the donor will be informed (in private if requested by the donor) about it.
+If during any of these tests a problem in the donor is identified that can increase the risk of surgery, then further testing will not be continued, and the donor will be informed (in private if requested by the donor) about it.
 On average, 50% of all tested donors can proceed with liver donation.
 The aim of these tests is to

 • Confirm that the donor and patient are blood group compatible.